-Eating a healthy well balanced diet, exercising each day, and avoiding pollution from the air and your surroundings is no surprise to those who wish to maintain a healthy lifestyle.
+Eating a healthy well-balanced diet, exercising each day, and avoiding pollution from the air and your surroundings are no surprise to those who wish to maintain a healthy lifestyle.
 Dr. Buteyko stressed the importance of eating natural, organic foods, free of processing and harsh chemicals.
 He also encouraged his patients to exercise regularly, which promotes airflow to all areas of the body, and keeps a healthy mind.
 He also thought it was important to not smoke, or be in the path of smoke from someone around you.
 Living in a non-polluted, natural environment was also strongly encouraged.

 Buteyko conducted a study in 1967 with nearly 200 medical colleagues and over 1,000 patients.
 They treated each patient with Buteyko’s breathing exercises in a recommended daily regiment, and nearly all of his patients were able to treat their respiratory ailments and conditions effectively.

 The Buteyko Method is surprisingly similar to several yoga breathing exercises.
 Certain yoga poses or exercises focus on relaxed breathing patterns, just like in Buteyko’s method.
 The point is to relax the diaphragm and open up your nasal cavities to promote nasal breathing.
 Read more about these yoga breathing techniques.

 The basic premise behind the Buteyko Method is that your body can thrive and remain healthy by practicing nasal breathing exercises while simultaneously clearing any nasal obstructions that could be the culprit behind snoring.

 There is some grey area around the Buteyko Method since there are no recently documented clinical trials that prove that this is 100% effective to stop snoring or treat sleep apnea.